Do you want to improve your aim in Fortnite?

 And when you read every word of this in-depth guide you will learn what the very best players are using.
 So you will be more informed to choose a sensible sensitivity to help you become a better player.

-Note: this guide is intended for PC players that play Fortnite using a keyboard and mouse.
-But if you play with a controller on a console (PS4, Xbox, etc.) you can check out my sensitivity guide for controller players here.
+Note: this guide is intended for PC players that play Fortnite using a keyboard and mouse and not for controller players.

 With that out of the way, let’s get started.